um-acs/acs_docs/docs/clusters/general-usage/2-guidelines.rst

-Job Submissions and Scheduler Guidance:
+Job Submissions and Scheduler Guidance
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Pegasus compute nodes run jobs through the **LSF** scheduler.
 Jobs must be submitted as either **batch** or **interactive**, based on use case.